wirapratamaz/Turbin3-Solana/README.md

 5. `check-balance.ts` - Check the balance of the dev wallet
 6. `check-turbin3-balance.ts` - Check the balance of the Turbin3 wallet
 7. `wallet-convert.ts` - Convert between wallet formats (array <-> base58)
+8. `enroll.ts` - Submit GitHub username to the Turbin3 prerequisites program

 Each script can be run using the corresponding npm script in package.json.